- Future Students

 Dr. Ellsworth earned a PhD in musicology in 2004 from The Ohio State University, and also holds Bachelors and Masters degrees in clarinet performance from the Cleveland Institute of Music and a DMA from Ohio State.

-She is active with the International Clarinet Association, contributing regularly to its journal, and has also published in the Journal of the American Musical Instrument Society and elsewhere.
+Dr. Ellsworth is active with the International Clarinet Association, contributing regularly to its journal, and has also published in the Journal of the American Musical Instrument Society and elsewhere.
 She has performed and lectured on the clarinet throughout the United States and in Europe, South America and Asia, on both modern and historical instruments.
+She is currently bass clarinetist with the Spokane Symphony.

 Kendall Feeney is a member of the piano faculty at Eastern Washington University and director of the EWU Contemporary Music Ensemble.
 She has performed as soloist and chamber musician throughout the United States and Asia and been featured on National Public Radio's "Performance Today."
 A native of California, Ms. Feeney studied with John Perry at the University of Southern California where she received her bachelor's and master's degrees in piano performance, winning both the Undergraduate and Graduate Keyboard Awards.